socialdatalab-cosmos/cosmos-lessons/_episodes/01-introduction.md

 teaching: 10
 exercises: 5
 questions:
-- "What is Twitter data?"
-- "What is COSMOS?"
+- "What is COSMOS useful for?"
 objectives:
-- "Understanding Social Media data."
 - "Understanding how we can benefit from COSMOS for our research."
+- "Describe COSMOS's uses."
+- "Locate helpful resources to learn more about COSMOS."
 keypoints:
 - "COSMOS is a compact, powerful and free software to collect and analyse social media data."
 - "It aims to democratise access to social media data for social scientists."